dell/goobjectscale/README.md

 ### What is the Namespace?
 What is the AccountID?

-Those two terms used around codebase are unfortunatly referring to the same thing.
+Those two terms used around codebase are unfortunately referring to the same thing.
 The easiest way to obtain it is to look in Objectscale Portal.

 1. Login into ObjectScale Portal;
-2. <!-- TODO: where to look? -->
-3.
+2. Select Accounts tab in the panel on the left side of your screen;
+3. You should now see list of accounts.
+Select one of the values from column called *Account ID*.

 ### How to obtain ObjectScale Gateway endpoint URL?

 The easiest way to obtain ObjectScale Gateway endpoint URL is to look in ObjectScale Portal.

 1. Login into ObjectScale Portal;
-2. <!-- TODO: where to look? -->
-3.
+2. From the menu on left side of the screen select *Administration* tab;
+3. After unfolding *Administration* tab enter *ObjectScale* page;
+4. Select *Federation* tab;
+5. In the table you will see one or more values, unroll selected one;
+6. In the table, you will now see *External Endpoint* value associated with *objectscale-gateway-internal*.
+7. The endpoint must be of the following format: `https://<IP-ADDRESS>:443` or `https://<EXTERNAL-HOSTNAME>`

 ### How to obtain ObjectScale Objectstore endpoint URL?

 The easiest way to obtain ObjectScale Objectstore endpoint URL is to look in ObjectScale Portal.

 1. Login into ObjectScale Portal;
-2. <!-- TODO: where to look? -->
-3.
+2. From the menu on left side of the screen select *Administration* tab;
+3. After unfolding *Administration* tab enter *ObjectScale* page;
+4. Select one of the object stores visible in the table, and click its name;
+5. You should see *Summary* of that object store.
+6. In the *Management Service details* section, you will see value under *IP address* column.
+7. The endpoint must be of the following format: `https://<IP-ADDRESS>:4443` or `https://<EXTERNAL-HOSTNAME>`

 ## Support